Gradient 1, C-Type print, 1200 x 400mm

 Gradient 2, C-Type, 1200 x 400mm

-Werner Heisenberg's Uncertainty Principle, a fundamental branch of Quantum Mechanics, states that it is impossible to observe with absolute certainty more than one characteristic of a single particle at any given moment in time, implying that the more accurately one seeks to calculate the momentum of a particle the more unresolved the understanding of its other characteristics, such as trajectory, will become.
+Werner Heisenberg's Uncertainty Principle, a fundamental branch of Quantum Mechanics, states that it is impossible to observe with absolute certainty more than one characteristic of a single particle at any given moment in time.
+Implying that the pursuit of specifically determining one attribute of a phenomena will never open up the possiblity of fully understanding the event.